ttlion/sdtDBN/README.md

 The Illustrative example provided next were already mentioned in the explanations of the proper input files.
 The examples cover the following situations:

 1. [Example 1][ex1] shows how to learn an sdtDBN from input data;
-2. Example 2 allows to understand how to make inference on desired attributes;
+2. [Example 2][ex2] allows to understand how to make inference on desired attributes;
-3. Example 3 presents how to estimate a trajectory of all attributes;
+3. [Example 3][ex3] presents how to estimate a trajectory of all attributes;
-4. Example 4 is the combination of Examples 2 and 3;
+4. [Example 4][ex4] is the combination of Examples 2 and 3;
-5. Example 5 offers a situation where the sdtDBN is learned with restrictions
+5. [Example 5][ex5] offers a situation where the sdtDBN is learned with restrictions
-6. Example 6 demonstrates how to store an sdtDBN in a file and how to retrieve an sdtDBN stored in a file
+6. [Example 6][ex6] demonstrates how to store an sdtDBN in a file and how to retrieve an sdtDBN stored in a file

 ### Example 1: Learning a sdtDBN with dynamic and static attributes
-[ex1]: #example-1-learning-a-sdtDBN-with-dynamic-and-static-attributes
+[ex1]: #example-1-learning-a-sdtdbn-with-dynamic-and-static-attributes

 This example focus only on the learning component of the program, introducing how to learn a DBN also with static attributes (original tDBN framework only learned networks with dynamic attributes).